INTO-CPS-Association/into-cps-application/docs/USER GUIDE.md

 - Toggle Developer Mode
 - Select Co-Simulation project
 - Co-Simulation:
-  - Launch Maestro Co-Simulation Engine on selected project
   - Run Co-Simulation
-  - Retrieve the Co-Simulation results
+  - Watch the graph plotted for the Co-Simulation
-  - Stop Maestro Co-Simulation Engine
+  - Retrieve the Co-Simulation resultss

 ## Using the Application

 ### Selecting a project

-To run Maestro, a Co-Simulation project is required:
+To run a Co-Simulation, a Co-Simulation project is required:

 - Click on "File" → "Choose Project" from the top menu.
 - A dialog box will appear.
 Select the folder containing your project and confirm.
 - The application will load the selected project and enable the co-simulation menu.
 Please be sure to have the exact same project folder structure described before.

-### Starting the Maestro Co-Simulation Engine

-- Navigate to the Sidebar and change the page to Cosimulation.
-- Navigate to the Bottom bar.
-- Click the "Start CoE" button.
-  - If prompted by Windows Firewall, it is recommended to allow access: if denied, Maestro may not execute properly.
-- A new Maestro process will be launched and you will see updates on the status of Maestro.
-  - "Starting Maestro..."
-  - "Maestro Started Successfully
-- Please note that if an existing Maestro instance is found open, it will be shut down and a new one will be launched.
-- If errors occur, they will be shown in the error snackbar at the bottom right.

 ### Running the Co-Simulation

+- To read Co-Simulation updates, change page and navigate to "CoSimulation".
-- Click "Start Simulation" in the top menu under "CoSimulation"
+- Click "Start Simulation" in the top menu under "CoSimulation".
 - The application will:
   - Load the project, including the experiment and multi-model configurations.
   - Resolve the paths for FMUs and initialize the session.